namandalsania/Credit-Card-Approval-Prediction/README.md

 ## Aim

-This app predicts if an applicant will be approved for a credit card or not.
-Each time there is a hard enquiry your credit score is affected negatively.
-This app predict the probability of being approved without affecting your credit score.
-This app can be used by applicant who wants to find out if they will be approved for a credit card without affecting their credit score.
+This application predicts whether a credit card applicant will be accepted or denied.
+Each time there is a hard query your credit score is impacted adversely.
+This application predicts your likelihood of approval without altering your credit score.
+Applicants may use this app to see if they will be accepted for a credit card without damaging their credit score.

 ## Data source